SWaeldchen/swaeldchen.github.io/_news/ausschreibung.md

 We are seeking a highly motivated and skilled research assistant to join our [Research Team](https://iol.zib.de/research/#LEARN) at IOL Lab at Zuse Institute Berlin.
 The successful candidate will work closely with our team on cutting-edge research projects in the field of Numerical Optimisation and Explainable AI.

+Someone with a maths, theoretical physics or computer science background is preferred, but we are willing to consider anyone who can credibly demonstrate good reasoning and programming skills.

 **Apply till 31st of May or until fitting candidate is found**

 ***